Refined French dining w/ seasonal & global twists. A celebrated institution known for classic dishes & unique rotating flavors.

 Amber Sutherland-Namako reviews Café Boulud, a revival of the classic French restaurant, awarding it three stars for its upscale dining experience with accessible pricing for multi-course meals.

-Customers generally have a positive sentiment towards Cafe Boulud, recommending it for its French cuisine, seafood options, and fine dining experience.
-Some also appreciate its appeal for solo diners and its vegetarian offerings.
+Customers generally have a positive view of Café Boulud, often recommending it for its French cuisine, seafood, and fine dining experience.
+It's frequently suggested for special occasions and noted for its appealing vegetarian options.

 Important Note